-This guide is the family-first overview of Kunisaki with kids in 2026 — what’s worth the visit, age guidance, and how to combine with Beppu or a Yufuin onsen night.
-Pair with our Oita with Kids pillar.
+This guide is the family-first overview of Kunisaki with kids in 2026: what’s worth the visit, age guidance, and how to combine it with Beppu or a Yufuin onsen night.
+Pair it with our Oita with Kids pillar for the full prefecture picture.

 Quick Picks: Best Family Activities in Kunisaki